Find initiatives and collaborations addressing the needs of older adults and learn about proven strategies for action.

 Lutheran Social Services of North Dakota

 Lutheran Social Services of North Dakota (LSSND) provides a variety of resources to the community.
-Through its commitment to empowering seniors to live independently as they age, LSSND facilitates programs such as Senior Companions and Aging Life Care Management ™ to provide local seniors companionship as well as helping caregivers navigate aging services.
+Through its commitment to empowering seniors to live independently as they age, LSSND facilitates programs such as Senior Companions, Volunteers Companions, and Aging Life Care Management ™ to provide local seniors companionship as well as helping caregivers navigate aging services.
 Retired Senior Volunteer Program (RSVP)networks with local agencies in need of volunteers by recruiting and placing adults who are 55 and older who wish to give their time and experience to help their communities.

 NDSU Extension; Aging Well

 NDSU Extension aims to share research findings in the areas of education and overall well-being with the rest of the state.
 “Aging Well” is a website developed by NDSU Gerontology and contains resources for seniors and caregivers listing programs and research findings.

 North Dakota Hospice Organization

 The North Dakota Hospice Organization (NDHO) exists to promote quality end-of-life care and to support the individual North Dakota hospice programs in providing hospice care to the people of North Dakota.

 NDLTCA is a professional and advocacy organization representing assisted living, basic care, and nursing facilities in North Dakota.

 North Dakota Senior Service Providers is made up of 30 non-profit agencies which provide services to senior citizens throughout the State of North Dakota.
 These agencies operate in each of the 53 counties and four Native American Reservations in the state.